-Spring Migration in Cape May: Premier Birding Guide Biographical Sketch
+Spring and Fall Migration in Cape May: Premier Birding Guide Biographical Sketch

 He has worked at the University of Tennessee in the Entomology and Plant Pathology Department.
 He has an M.S. degree from UT and a B.S. in biology research from the University of Scranton in Pennsylvania.

 David now lives in his home state of Pennsylvania, where he works full-time for the Partnership for International Birding.
 As a partner in the Partnership for International Birding, he is more than happy to guide anywhere in the United States and/or host a birding trip in most any country.